PoSIG Admission Requirements

 I have a master’s degree and more than 240 ECTS, am I overqualified for PoSIG?

 No, you are not.
-The PoSIG Coordinators’ Board will evaluate your application.
-You can apply for the master, but please make sure to specify the reasons for wishing to pursue an additional master’s in your motivation statement.
+The PoSIG Coordinators' Board will evaluate your application.
+You are welcome to apply for the master's program; however, please ensure that your motivation statement clearly articulates your motivations for pursuing an additional master's degree.

 What is the minimum final mark required from the university degree?

-There are no restrictions.
+There are no restrictions in place.
 Grades represent only one of the evaluation criteria.
-Other different assessment criteria are used for the selection (type of degree, English language proficiency, experience, motivation).
-Therefore, good marks at the BA level lead to better chances to get the PoSIG placement.
-The PoSIG Coordinators’ Board will evaluate all the applications.
+Other different assessment criteria are used for the selection process, including the type of degree, English language proficiency, experience, and motivation.
+Therefore, achieving good marks at the BA level can lead to better chances to get the PoSIG placement.
+The PoSIG Coordinators' Board will evaluate all the applications.

 Do I have to do an interview in addition to the application?

-Yes, shortlisted candidates that fulfill the entry requirements will be contacted via e-mail to book an interview with the PoSIG Coordinators’ Board.
-The interview will take place after the deadline for applications, most probably at the end of May 2017.
-The interview will be in English and conducted via Skype.
-Check your e-mails regularly for notifications from the PoSIG Team.
+Yes, candidates who have been shortlisted and who meet the entry requirements will be contacted via e-mail to schedule an interview with the PoSIG Coordinators' Board.
+The interview is scheduled to take place after the application deadline, at the end of April.
+It will be conducted in English online.
+Candidates are advised to check their e-mail regularly for notifications from the PoSIG Team.

 Is the PoSIG degree a Master of Arts or a Master of Science degree?

-The universities providing the PoSIG program agreed on intending to give the joint degree of Master of Arts (MA), but each university can give its own degree as a Master of Science (MSc) depending on its legal background.
+The universities offering the PoSIG program have agreed to confer the joint degree of Master of Arts (MA), though each institution may grant its own degree as a Master of Science (MSc), contingent on its legal framework.

 What are the language requirements for PoSIG?

-Certified fluency in English is an admission requirement for the PoSIG master’s degree.
-You need to submit an English language certificate (Level B2) or proof that BA-level studies included at least 2 semesters in English.
-Candidates who are accepted conditionally also have to prove a working knowledge of German to allow for the completion of courses in the first year of study.
-This applies to cases in which students must take additional courses from the Bachelor programs in Salzburg that are taught in the local language (see methodology requirements).
+Certified fluency in English is an admission requirement for the PoSIG master's degree.
+Candidates must submit an English language certificate (Level B2) or proof that their BA-level studies included at least two semesters in English.
+Candidates who are accepted conditionally must also demonstrate a working knowledge of a local teaching language to allow for the completion of courses in the first year of study.
+This requirement applies to cases where students must take additional courses from the Bachelor programs that are taught in the local language (see methodology requirements).

 What kind of language certificate do you accept?